silentrald/node-express-hbs-mongo-Tutorial/README.md

 ### bcrypt

 When storing user passwords or password hints inside a database, we should **NEVER** store them as plaintext.
 This makes data breaches very dangerous because all user accounts will be instantly compromised.
-We can use bcrypt to hash user passwords before storing them inside our database.
-Additionally, we can include the use of salt to make our hashes even more unpredictable.
+We can use a node module called **bcrypt** to hash user passwords before storing them inside our database.
+Additionally, we can include the use _salt_ to make our hashes even more unpredictable.
 We can see this in action inside `postRegister` of `ctrl/index.js`.

 ```javascript
 const salt = await bcrypt.genSalt(8);